A Real 1950s Cleaning Routine

 UPDATE!
 Now stay on top of all tasks large and small.
-Get a handy daily checklist for cleaning right on our Facebook page.
-Like us here! now..on to A Real 1950’s Daily Cleaning Routine
+Get a handy daily checklist for cleaning when you sign up for free email newsletters!
+You’ll get a new set each week. . . . now..on to A Real 1950’s Daily Cleaning Routine

 In the 1950s, it was common for the wife to keep her house exceedingly tidy and well-managed.
 If you run a search on the internet for how they did it, you will find a list that outlines a typical 1950s housewife cleaning schedule.
 It shows up on several sites, but I’m not sure where it originated.
 It appears to be an almost-impossible to achieve list, and after interviewing several women who actually lived as 1950s housewives, I am happy to report that it is indeed not an accurate portrayal of how things typically were.
 Thank goodness.